 There is a very big difference between CPAP and oral device therapy, and it can be summed up in a single word: comfort.
 Both products allow a mild-to-moderate OSA patient to breathe while asleep.
-When the CPAP was first discovered as a solution for sleep apnea, the most advanced medical technique at the time was to perform a tracheotomy, or cutting a hole in the neck exposing the airway.
-This treatment of course caused a lot of trouble for the people who had it performed.
+When the CPAP was first discovered as a solution for sleep apnea, the most advanced medical technique at the time was to perform a tracheotomy or cutting a hole in the neck exposing the airway.
+This treatment, of course, caused a lot of trouble for the people who had it performed.
 Constant worry that something could get into the hole in the patient’s neck and the high rate of infections and complications from surgery made this an undesirable procedure.
 The introduction of CPAP was a welcome sight for those who thought a tracheotomy was too risky.
-Unfortunately, for CPAP to work the patient needs to wear a mask while they sleep that is hooked-up to a machine that pumps air into their mouth and nose.
+Unfortunately, for CPAP to work the patient needs to wear a mask while they sleep that is hooked up to a machine that pumps air into their mouth and nose.
 The mask is not very comfortable and the hoses and wires can be very cumbersome to manage while sleeping.
 The compliance rate for CPAP users, or those who are prescribed CPAP and actually use it every night, is only 50 percent.
 For patients who fail CPAP therapy, as well as a patient with mild-to-moderate obstructive sleep apnea, oral appliance devices are a proven treatment.
 If you think you may have sleep apnea, take our sleep apnea screening to determine your next steps.

 What’s your next step?

-Our affiliate, Awaken 2 Sleep, not only offers to ship you an at home sleep test, but they also bill the test to your medical insurance.
+Our affiliate, Awaken 2 Sleep, not only offers to ship you an at-home sleep test, but they also bill the test to your medical insurance.
 No need for a tiresome, away-from-home sleep study for you or your wallet.
-Once the results are reviewed by a Board-Certified Sleep Doctor, pending a sleep apnea is diagnosis, we then schedule you an appointment to fabricate a custom sleep apnea oral appliance that looks like this:
+Once the results are reviewed by a Board-Certified Sleep Doctor, pending a sleep apnea is a diagnosis, we then schedule you an appointment to fabricate a custom sleep apnea oral appliance that looks like this: